Kong/CustomerSuccess/README.md

 [jq](https://jqlang.github.io/jq/) is the tool that allows **KICK** to do its magic.
 If you don't have jq installed, please do so or else you will render **KICK** useless.

+**KICK** has been tested successfully with version 1.7.1 on MacOS 14.2.1

 ## Running KICK

 Download [kick.sh](tools/kick.sh) to your Mac or Linux machine, and make sure to change the permissions on the file: